fujiepku/fujiepku.github.io/_pages/cv.md

 {% include base_path %}

-I am a **Full Professor** in the [Pen-Tung Sah Institute of Micro-Nano Science and Technology](https://sbd.xmu.edu.cn/info/1096/8589.htm) at [Xiamen University](https://www.xmu.edu.cn/), I hold a joint appointment as **Research Scientist** in the [Laboratory of AI for Electrochemistry (AI4EC Lab)](https://ai4ec.ac.cn/), Xiamen, Fujian, China.
-Prior to this promotion, I was an **Associate Professor** at the same institutes from January 2024 to December 2025.
+I am a **Full Professor** in the College of Chemistry and Chemical Engineering at [Xiamen University](https://www.xmu.edu.cn/), I hold a joint appointment as **Research Scientist** in the [Laboratory of AI for Electrochemistry (AI4EC Lab)](https://ai4ec.ac.cn/), Xiamen, Fujian, China.
+Prior to this promotion, I was an **Associate Professor** at the Xiamen University from January 2024 to December 2025.

 Before that, I was a Postdoc Fellow in the [Prof. Xifan Wu's group](https://sites.temple.edu/xifanwu/) at [Department of Physics, Temple University](https://phys.cst.temple.edu/), Philadelphia, Pennsylvania, USA, working on the topics of ab initio modeling of water and theoretical spectroscopy calculations from 2018 to 2023.